idatonui/Phase-3-project-SyriaTel-Customer-Churn/ReadMe.md

 * Syriatel Mobile Telecom
 * Shareholders
 * Employees
 * Customers.

-The SyriaTel Customer Churn project addresses a critical challenge faced by telecommunications companies globally: customer churn.
-Churn, the rate at which customers terminate their services, presents a significant obstacle to the profitability and sustainability of telecom providers.
-SyriaTel, grappling with escalating churn rates among its subscriber base, recognizes the urgency of implementing effective strategies to curb attrition and bolster customer retention.

-Stakeholders in this project include:
-* SyriaTel Mobile Telecom,
-* Shareholders,
-* Employees, and
-* Customers.

 For SyriaTel, reducing churn directly impacts profitability by retaining valuable subscribers and sustaining long-term revenue streams.
 Moreover, satisfied customers are more inclined to advocate for the company, enhancing its brand image and market reputation.
 Customers benefit from improved services and reduced churn, experiencing enhanced satisfaction and uninterrupted connectivity.